 Serving clients in Fayetteville and all of NW Arkansas

 Since many independent contractors do not qualify for workers compensation under Arkansas’ rules, they may need to turn to disability programs if they suffer an injury that keeps them from working.
-Personal injury, workers’ compensation, and Social Security Disability attorney Ken Kieklak may be able to help you seek disability payments if you were severely injured and cannot return to work.
+Personal injury, workers’ compensation, and Fayetteville AR disability lawyer Ken Kieklak may be able to help you seek disability payments if you were severely injured and cannot return to work.
 Contact our law offices today for help understanding your eligibility for disability, and whether your condition qualifies.

 Disability for Short Term Injuries